Using Ansible to Halt, Reboot, or Shut Down Devices Running Junos OS

 The following playbook performs a VM host reboot, which reboots both the host OS and the guest Junos OS.

---- - name: Reboot VM Hosts hosts: vm_hosts connection: local gather_facts: no tasks: - name: Reboot VM host juniper.device.system: action: "reboot" vmhost: True all_re: False
+--- - name: Reboot VM Hosts hosts: vm_hosts connection: local gather_facts: no tasks: - name: Reboot VM host juniper.device.system: action: "reboot" vmhost: true all_re: false

-Example: Using Ansible to Reboot Devices Running Junos OS
+Example: Use Ansible to Reboot Junos Devices

-you to halt, reboot, or shut down a device running Junos OS.
-This
+module enables you to halt, reboot, or

-example uses the system
+shut down a Junos device.
+This example uses the system

-module to reboot
+module to

 Requirements